nfflow/redditflow/README.md

 stop_time | DateTime | Stop date and time in dd.mm.yy hh.mm.ss format
-subreddit_search_term | str | Input search term to create filtered outputs subreddit_object_type | str | Available options for scraping are `submission` and `comment`
+subreddit_search_term | str | Input search term to create filtered outputs subreddit_object_type | str | Available options for scraping are `submission` and `comment` resume_task_timestamp | str, Optional | If task gets interrupted, the timestamp information available from the created folder names can be used to resume.
 ## Example

 ### Text Scraping and filtering